PCfVW/V4_12_MyProject_1/README.md

 Move the mouse over the blueprint nodes to get the documentation.

-All Plugin files are provided.
+All Plugin files, including sources, are provided.
 Nothing has been removed from the Unreal Project.
-Open the Blueprint level to find an example and the nodes.
+Open the Blueprint level to find an example and all the nodes provided by the Plugin.

 Do anything you want with it and, if you have time, keep me posted.